 Our school ensures that all students are able to develop their language skills outside classroom environment.
-We encourage our students to participate in Oxford Debates Club meetings, MUN conferences, moot court simulations, international student exchange programmes (Erasmus +), English Language Olympiads.
+We encourage our students to participate in Oxford Debates Club meetings, MUN conferences, moot court simulations, international student exchange programmes (Erasmus+), English Language Olympiads and French/German/Spanish Language Olympiads.
 Some students offer English language one to one tutoring or participate in production and staging of English language plays within their CAS activities.
+By many in school initiatives (Language Day, Juvenes Translatores European Competition) we strongly support the students' multilingualism.